troykinsella/ansible-concourse/README.md

 ### General

 * `concourse_version`: Optional.
 The version of Concourse to install.
 * `concourse_install_dir`: Optional.
-The directory path to which to put the Concourse binary and config files.
+The directory path into which the Concourse tarball is extracted.
-* `concourse_binary_path`: Optional.
-The path to the Concourse binary.
-* `concourse_binary_os`: Optional.
+* `concourse_archive_os`: Optional.
 The operating system for which to fetch the Concourse binary.
-* `concourse_binary_arch`: Optional.
+* `concourse_archive_arch`: Optional.
 The system architecture for which to fetch the Concourse binary.
-* `concourse_binary_mode`: Optional.
-The file mode of the concourse binary.
-* `concourse_download_url`: Optional.
-The URL at which the concourse binary can be downloaded.
-Normally only variables such as `concourse_binary_os` or `concourse_version` need to be adjusted to configure the download URL.
-* `concourse_manage_user`: Optional.
-Create and manage the concourse user and group.
-Otherwise, the `concourse_user` and `concourse_group` are expected to be available / managed externally.
 * `concourse_user`: Optional.
 The user that will own the Concourse install directory and the running process.
 * `concourse_group`: Optional.
 The group that will own the Concourse install directory and the running process.
 * `concourse_force_restart`: Optional.
 Triggers a restart of the web and/or worker services regardless as to whether or not configuration has changed.